Why Smart Blinds are More Cost-Effective than Smart Windows for Saving Energy and Combatting Climate Change

 Note that the GSA’s estimated payback for EC windows of 29 years was actually 13 years longer than the estimated payback of conventional (non-Smart) high-efficiency windows in the same installation.

 Also, note that the energy savings in GSA’s payback calculations weren’t just due to the new windows per se, but also included the savings provided by a daylight harvesting lighting system.
-Since daylight harvesting could have installed without EC windows—at just a fraction of the EC window cost—the payback period of EC windows alone would have been far longer than GSA’s estimated 29 years.
+Since daylight harvesting could have been installed without EC windows—at just a fraction of the EC window cost—the payback period of EC windows alone would have been far longer than GSA’s estimated 29 years.

 Thus, assuming that GPG’s 2017 assessment is still valid, EC windows might save a significant amount of energy—but they are definitely not cost-effective, especially when compared to non-Smart high-efficiency windows.